IT innovation

 Striving for a Customer Focused Approach to Innovation 3 of 3

 Practical ideas and application of some methods of moving toward an innovation culture.
-This article explores some specific examples around how has successfully integrated their customers, vendors, and internal organization into an extended development dialog.
+This article explores some specific examples around how SAP has successfully integrated their customers, vendors, and internal organization into an extended development dialog.
 The article also includes an overview of how this all ties into the collaboration model I started in a post entitled “From Collaboration to Innovation to Market – Toward a Working Model.”

 Good luck on your innovation journey!